Day - 1

 Day - 7

-Location: Amman - Today you will leave Amman for a short drive north (approximately 1 hour) to Jerash, once one of the grandest ancient Roman cities in the world.
-These are some of the best Greco-Roman ruins around.
-Reaching its zenith as a favourite of the emperor Hadrian, it has a striking collection of archways and theatres, baths, public buildings and colonnaded streets, and is a beautiful place to spend a morning exploring.
-Grand ionic columns encircle the city's centrepiece, the Oval Plaza, a wonderfully atmospheric place to linger after exploring Jerash's riches.
-Then, you’d better have brought your swim gear as you can wash off the dust from exploring with a dip like no other.
-Drive approximately 1.5 hours to the shores of the Dead Sea, the lowest point on Earth (420 metres below sea level).
-This isn’t actually a sea but a super-salty lake (dead because of the lack of life in it) where the density of the water means you’ll go for a float, not a swim.
-Spend some time relaxing here and get some classic floating pictures.
+Location: Amman - Take a short drive north to Jerash, once one of the grandest ancient Roman cities in the world and now home to some of the best Greco-Roman ruins around.
+Jerash has a striking collection of archways, theatres, baths, public buildings and colonnaded streets, and is a beautiful place to spend a morning exploring.
+Then, drive to the shores of the Dead Sea, the lowest point on Earth (420 metres below sea level).
+This isn’t actually a sea, but rather a super-salty lake (dead because of the lack of life in it) where the density of the water means you’ll go for a float, not a swim.
 The mud here is supposed to have healing properties, so why not cover yourself from head to toe for a nutrient-rich natural mineral mud bath.
-Afterwards you will return to Amman for the evening (approximately 1 hour).
-Maybe spend your final night at one of the many bars and restaurants in West Amman, or ask your leader about the traditional cafes dotted around the city where locals spend their evenings.
+Spend some time relaxing here before returning to Amman for the evening.
+Maybe spend tonight at one of the many bars and restaurants in West Amman or ask your leader about the traditional cafes dotted around the city where locals spend their evenings.

 Day - 8

-Location: Amman - Your trip will end today after breakfast.
-Check-out time is usually around 12 noon and you are free to leave at any time.
-If you have arranged a private airport transfer you will be advised of the pick-up time.
-Additional accommodation can be pre-booked if you wish to spend more time exploring Amman.
+Location: Amman - Your trip comes to an end today after breakfast.
+Check-out time is usually around noon and you are free to leave at any time.